Uber talking driverless-car partnership with Waymo

 "That the company is too dependent on me to make decisions," he said.
 "When a decision comes to me it's a failure."

-Waymo and Uber representatives didn't immediately respond to requests for comment about the talks.
+Uber declined to comment, while Waymo representatives didn't immediately respond to a request for comment.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.